Mack the Knife: The Threepenny Opera

 The final stanza – not included in the original play, but added by Brecht for the 1931 film – expresses the theme and compares the glittering world of the rich and powerful with the dark world of the poor:

 French translation

 The song was translated into French as "La complainte de Mackie" by André Mauprey and Ninon Steinhoff and popularized by Catherine Sauvage.

 1954 Blitzstein translation

 The song was introduced to American audiences in 1933 in the first English-language production of The Threepenny Opera.
 The English lyrics were by Gifford Cochran and Jerrold Krimsky.
 That production, however, was not successful, closing after a run of only ten days.
-In the best-known English translation, from the Marc Blitzstein 1954 version of The Threepenny Opera, which played Off-Broadway for over six years, the opening stanza reads:
+The best-known English translation of the song comes from Marc Blitzstein's 1954 version of The Threepenny Opera, which played Off-Broadway for over six years.
+The opening stanza reads: